hochunlin/mesti_jl_internal/mumps/README.md

 MESTI.jl uses the parallel version of MUMPS for the augmented partial factorization (APF) method, and optionally for the factorize-and-solve method.
 Here are the steps to install MUMPS.

 ## Download MUMPS
-Go to the [MUMPS website](https://graal.ens-lyon.fr/MUMPS/index.php?page=dwnld) and fill out the download request.
+Go to the [MUMPS website](https://graal.ens-lyon.fr/MUMPS/index.php?page=dwnld) and fill out the download request form.
 The MUMPS maintainers will email you the download link.

 ## Prerequisites
-To compile the parallel version of MUMPS, you need compilation tools like <code>make</code>, <code>ar</code>, and <code>ranlib</code>, C and Fortran compilers, BLAS library, LAPACK library, ScaLAPACK library, and MPI libraries.
+To compile the parallel version of MUMPS, you need compilation tools like <code>make</code>, <code>ar</code>, and <code>ranlib</code>, C and Fortran compilers, BLAS library, LAPACK library, ScaLAPACK library, and MPI library.
 Instructions specific to the operating system are provided below:
 1. [Linux](./linux)
 2. [macOS](./macOS)
 3. [Windows](./windows)

-If you are interested in full 3D systems, we highly recommend you install the [METIS](./windows) program for graph partitioning (not to be confused with MESTI).
+If you are interested in 3D systems or memory usage in 2D systems is important for you, we highly recommend you install the [METIS](https://github.com/scivision/METIS/tree/743ae96033f31907d89c80e3470c0325e9a97f7b) (version 5.1.0) program for graph partitioning (not to be confused with MESTI).
 You can find the installation instructions in the operating system folders.
-Later, if you set <code>opts.use_METIS = true</code> in <code>mesti()</code> or <code>mesti2s()</code>, MUMPS will use METIS instead of the default AMD method for matrix ordering.
+After installing METIS, if you set <code>opts.use_METIS = true</code> in <code>mesti()</code> or <code>mesti2s()</code>, MUMPS will use METIS for matrix ordering.
 From our experience, in 2D, AMD is usually faster when using the APF method, but METIS can sometimes reduce memory usage.
 In 3D, METIS is strongly recommended, which is much faster than AMD.
-Overall, which one is better depends on the problem.
+By default, 2D systems use AMD, while 3D systems use METIS (if it is available).

 ## Compile MUMPS
 Suppose you downloaded the 5.6.0 version of MUMPS to your ~/Downloads/ folder.
 Then, go to the folder where you want to compile MUMPS, and enter